Anarchonist7/Fresh_Radio/README.md

 Clone the repo to your local machine.

+You will need a postgres database to run the server.
+Create a database called 'pirateradio'

 In /simpleserver/ ...
 * (optional) setup environment variables - a .env file with PORT and LOCALHOST values for your server.
 * npm install